Defund the police: Other U.S. cities

-In 2020, local policymakers in Philadelphia, Baltimore, Washington, D.C., San Francisco and other US cities have supported some form of defunding or opposing budget increases.
+In 2020, local policymakers in Philadelphia, Baltimore, Washington, D.C., San Francisco and other major US cities have supported some form of defunding or opposing budget increases.
+But all those cities have reversed their stance of defunding their local police departments after historic crime spikes following 2020.

 In Nashville on June 2, 2020, a city budget hearing lasted over ten hours to accommodate the large numbers of residents waiting to take their turn to ask the city to defund the police.

+In Milwaukee, an activist group called African-American Roundtable, formed by 65 organizations, asked the city to divert $75 million from the police budget to public health and housing.

 In August 2020, the Austin City Council unanimously voted to cut $150 million, about one third, from the Austin Police Departments budget.
 About $80 million of the cuts consists of moving several civilian functions from the police department to other parts of city government, and $50 million is for "alternative forms of public safety".
 The other $20 million is to be reallocated to other city programs including violence prevention, abortion access, and food access.

 On November 2, 2021, the city of Des Moines, Iowa, elected Indira Sheumaker to the office of City Council representing Ward 1 of the city—comprising the most diverse neighborhoods in the city.
 She defeated incumbent Bill Gray on a platform of defunding the police, decentralizing city government, and establishing community owned utilities.
 During her campaign, Indira was fighting felony charges stemming from an altercation with a police officer at the Iowa State Capitol.